react-native-elements/react-native-elements/docs/badge.md

 > Also receives all
 > [Badge](https://facebook.github.io/react-native/docs/badge#props) props.

-Object with the following keys:
+Object with the following (optional) keys:

 #### `bottom`